(Updated March 2021)

 Landscape Architecture, Design Studies, and PhD students, DDes students use both Macintosh and Windows computers.
 The choice is left to the student.

-See the departmental recommendations for specific information.
+See the departmental recommendations linked in the chart above for specific information.

 Recommended Operating System Versions